genderkit/genderkit/_articles/stp-devices.md

 weighting: 1
 feature:
   image: /assets/images/articles/urinating-standing.jpg
-  caption: "A black plastic STP device called a Shewee"
+  caption: "A black plastic STP device called a SheWee"
 ---

 STP devices are placed over the urethral opening (the hole you urinate from) and direct the urine forwards so that you can urinate standing, including into a urinal.